 Anana provides omnichannel customer experience solutions, with one of its main aims to ensure its customers can engage with clients more efficiently.
 According to the company, its network team realised that in order to deliver, it needed a a high-performance, highly automated infrastructure.

 As a result, Anana looked to Pluribus Networks, specialists in open networking and software-defined networking.
 As well as adopting Pluribus' Netvisor ONE operating system and Adaptive Cloud Fabric, Anana deployed Dell EMC Open Networking hardware, as part of a multi-site network modernisation project.

 Gareth Evans, Anana infrastructure manager, says the company needed to be able to see traffic flows from across the entire network in order to be faster in identifying and responding to troubleshooting issues.
 On top of this, Anana required deep network slicing across the control, management and data planes to segment application and customer traffic.

-“With Pluribus’ controllerless SDN and Adaptive Cloud Fabric, we can dynamically move virtual machines, applications and workloads between data centres, and do maintenance without impacting customers," Evans explains.
+“With Pluribus' controllerless SDN and Adaptive Cloud Fabric, we can dynamically move virtual machines, applications and workloads between data centers, and do maintenance without impacting customers," Evans explains.